 I have lived in London for more than 16 years now.
 The historical architecture, incredible restaurants, twinkling skyline, trendy neighbourhoods, the list of amazing things to do in London is enough to fill a lifetime!

 Add kids to the equation, and it again, brings a whole different perspective to this incredible city.
 As a family that travels a lot, we tend to jet off quite regularly, however, when we are at home, the options of things to do in London with kids are endless.
+There are also plenty of free things to do in London too.

 Best Things To Do In London With Kids